DavidTeju/DavidTeju.github.io/src/_includes/experience.md

 </div>

-- Created design docs for and implemented key features for Google Classroom Mobile App, used by 150M+ users worldwide, ensuring equity for tens of millions of users who only have access to this feature on iOS and android
+- Created design docs for and implemented key features for Google Classroom Mobile App, used by 150M+ users worldwide, ensuring parity for tens of millions of users who only have access to this feature on iOS and android
-- Designed and implemented 'Grading Periods', enabling educators to plan, organise, and analyse assignments and grades based on quarters, semesters, or terms
+- Designed and implemented 'Grading Periods', enabling educators to plan, organize, and analyze assignments and grades based on quarters, semesters, or terms
 - Developed 'Excused State' feature, allowing teachers to excuse students from specific assignments
-- Updated the data layer to support new data guarded by flags, with proper on-disk cache migration and feature rollout safeguards to ensure smooth changes among different versions of the app
+- Updated the data layer to support new DAOs, with on-disk cache migration and feature rollout safeguards

 <div class="subheading">